 The Status Text Field in the middle of the Status Bar (Figure 6) displays Status Messages (alarm/information messages).
-If no current Status Message is displayed, the name of the currently active menu is displayed in the Status Text Field of menu screens and - during remote monitoring with and if enabled within V-CareNeT[TM] - the 'Patient Info' is displayed in the Status Text Field of measurement screens.
+If no current Status Message is displayed, the name of the currently active menu is displayed in the Status Text Field of menu screens and - during remote monitoring with and if enabled within V-CareNeT - the Patient Info' is displayed in the Status Text Field of measurement screens.
 Otherwise, the Status Text Field is empty.
 Only one Status Message can be displayed at a time.
-In case two or more alarm conditions/system information of equal priority occur concurrently, the SDM internally ranks the display priority of the possible Status Messages and displays the Status Codes, which are output in the Status Column of SentecLink's Online data output (5.2.2), make use of the same internal ranking.
+In case two or more alarm conditions/system information of equal priority occur concurrently, the SDM internally ranks the display priority of the possible Status Messages and displays the Status Message corresponding to the alarm condition/system information with the highest internal rank.
+The Status Codes, which are output in the Status Column of SentecLink's Online data output (5.2.2), make use of the same internal ranking.